marcusgeorgievski/indeed-job-scrape/README.md

 Warnings:
 * The location variable does not currently work, detailed in comments

+Possible Confusions
+* Two link lists: sometimes the link retrived from the 'All Listings' pages vs the specific listings page are different. skill_search = True provides a link that is much more likely to be valid.

 Future improvement:
 * Eventually work with more data
-* Fix location
+* Fix location entry
-* Different job sites
+* Different job sites; glassdoor, monster?
-* front end work
+* front end work; Website/webapp, Tkinter?